 MLC participates in the Federal Work-Study (FWS) and State Work-Study (SWS) programs.
-Wages from both programs are earned while attending school.
-Work-Study jobs are different from other (on or off campus) jobs for the following reasons:
+Wages from both programs are earned while attending school and paid directly to the student.

 How do I know if I qualify for Work-Study?

-In order to participate in the Federal or State Work-Study Programs, you must complete a Free Application for Federal Student Aid (FAFSA).
+In order to be eligible for the Federal or State Work-Study Programs, you must complete a Free Application for Federal Student Aid (FAFSA).
 An additional eligibility for the State Work-Study program is that the student must meet Minnesota state residency requirements.
 Students must also have “need” as defined by the FAFSA.
 Your need is determined in the Financial Aid Office by reviewing the FAFSA results.
 In order to maintain eligibility, you must meet all satisfactory academic progress (SAP) requirements for federal student aid.
 Click here to review MLC’s SAP policy.

-Minnesota minimum wage or better.
 You will be paid on the 15th and the last day of the month.
-It will be up to you to use proceeds of your check to pay your college account.
+It will be up to you to use the proceeds of your check to pay your MLC statement.

 Are Work-Study jobs only on campus?